soulhotel/FF-ULTIMA/README.md

 ###### 🛈 This method involves using Git and the Terminal - allowing easier updates.
 Harder for the less technical of people. 🛈
 - This method automates every step of the "Easy Way" Installation.
 - Replace *`YourProfileFolder`* with the name of your Profile Folder.
-- Only use the *`# start firefox`* line, for the Firefox Browser that you are using.
+- Only use the *`# restart firefox`* line, for the Firefox Browser that you are using.
 - This method assumes (in *`# REMOVE USER.JS`*) that your Firefox Browser can restart in 5 seconds.

 ###### LINUX (BASH)